 - Non-Resident Violator Compact (NRVC) – These are cooperative laws for handling tickets and failures to appear among states.
 If you do not appear in court to handle your Michigan OWI, your driver’s license suspension will be reported to your home state under this compact and your home state will then move to suspend your license.

-- Job Loss – If you are a truck driver, bus driver, machine operator, or involved in some other profession where driving is a major component, an OWI conviction could put your career at risk.
+- Job loss – If you are a truck driver, bus driver or machine operator, or involved in some other profession where driving is a major component, an OWI conviction could put your career at risk.
 If you work with children, depending on the policy of your employer regarding criminal records and alcohol-related convictions, your job could be in jeopardy.

-An experienced Michigan criminal defense lawyer is a vital part of achieving the optimal resolution to every OWI charge, but out of state OWIs present even more legal hurdles and complexities than charges in your home state.
+An experienced Michigan criminal defense lawyer is a vital part of achieving the optimal resolution to every OWI charge, but out-of-state OWIs present even more legal hurdles and complexities than charges in your home state.
 For this reason and many others, it’s very important to contact an experienced defense attorney as soon as possible.
 Your lawyer will conduct a detailed interview and a thorough investigation of any evidence pertaining to your case.
-Then, she will explain how your case will move forward, what the possible outcomes of it are, and advise you on how best to proceed.
+Then, they will explain how your case will move forward, what the possible outcomes of it are and advise you on how best to proceed.

-These are just a few of the many ways that an OWI defense attorney will help you to navigate your charges.
-To find out more about how a criminal defense attorney can help you and to begin having your case evaluated, contact DeBruin Law at (517) 324-4303.
+These are just a few of the many ways that an OWI defense attorney will help you navigate your charges.
+To find out more about how a criminal defense attorney can help you and to begin having your case evaluated, contact DeBruin Law, PLLC, at 517-731-0353.